Genesis.Event (genesis v0.10.0)

 Processes a list of events by invoking their respective handlers in order.
 Each handler can choose to continue processing the event or halt further processing.

-NOTE: This function is mostly used internally to process object events and calling it directly should be avoided unless there's a specific need to bypass the default event dispatching mechanism.
+NOTE: This function is mostly used internally to process entity events.
+Calling it directly should be avoided unless you need to bypass the default event dispatching mechanism.